Chapter 2: Lenora Whitmore

 “This shit gets worse every year.”
 The doctor mumbled from a mile away.

-“…The officer who ran her Ident. told me that she hadn’t been to work for the past two days.
+“…The officer who ran her blood work for her Ident. told me that she hadn’t been to work for the past two days.
 And no one saw whoever dropped her at the E.R.
 They said she just appeared…”

 The doctor made a noise.